tge-was-taken/p4gpc.modloader/README.md

 # Usage
 The following instructions assume the default paths, however they can be changed in the config.

+## Enabling mods
+Mods can be enabled by adding their name to the 'EnabledMods' list either directly by editing Config.json or through Reloaded.
+The mod loader will give the highest priority to the entries at the top of the list, meaning that mods below it can't override files replaced by the topmost one.

 ## PAC file replacement
-Modified files are placed in a folder named after the PAC file inside the 'mods' folder located in the P4G installation directory by default.
+Modified files are placed in a folder named after the PAC file inside the mod folder.
+The mods are located in the "mods" folder in P4G installation directory by default.

-To replace title\logo.bin inside data00003.pac for example, you would place it at <p4g install path>\mods\data00003\title\logo.bin
+To replace title\logo.bin inside data00003.pac for example, you would place it at (p4g install path)\mods\(mod name)\data00003\title\logo.bin

 ## XWB file replacement
-Modified files are placed in a folder named after the XWB file inside the 'mods\SND' folder located in the P4G installation directory by default.
+Modified files are placed in a folder named after the XWB file inside the 'SND' folder inside the mod folder.
+The mods are located in the "mods" folder in P4G installation directory by default.

 Sound replacements consist out of a RAW file and a TXTH file.
 The RAW file contains the raw, unformatted audio data whilst the TXTH is a text based format that describes how the data should be loaded.
 TXTH is supported by vgmstream, and can be used by playing the RAW file (make sure the TXTH file name is <filename>.raw.txth).
 Use this to test if the audio plays correctly!

 A tool such as [this one](https://github.com/jpmac26/P4G_PC_Music_Converter) can be used to create these files.

-To replace wave index 20 (base 0, title screen bgm) inside BGM.XWB, you would place the RAW file at "<p4g install path>\mods\SND\BGM\20.raw", and the TXTH file at "<p4g install path>\mods\SND\BGM\20.raw.txth".
+To replace wave index 20 (base 0, title screen bgm) inside BGM.XWB, you would place the RAW file at "(p4g install path)\mods\(mod name)\SND\BGM\20.raw", and the TXTH file at "(p4g install path)\mods\(mod name)\SND\BGM\20.raw.txth".

 ### Technical info
 The RAW file contains the raw PCM data, which would be the contents of the WAV 'data' chunk.